nikolaussucher/biology-text/docs/bioenergetics 2.md

 Substrate presentation is a process where the enzyme is sequestered away from its substrate.
 Enzymes can be sequestered to the plasma membrane away from a substrate in the nucleus or cytosol.
 Or within the membrane, an enzyme can be sequestered into lipid rafts away from its substrate in the disordered region.
 When the enzyme is releases it mixes with its substrate.
 Alternatively, the enzyme can be sequestered near its substrate to activate the enzyme.
 For example, the enzyme can be soluble and upon activation bind to a lipid in the plasma membrane and then act upon molecules in the plasma membrane.

-## Allosteric Modulation
+### Allosteric Modulation

 Allosteric sites are pockets on the enzyme, distinct from the active site, that bind to molecules in the cellular environment.
 These molecules then cause a change in the conformation or dynamics of the enzyme that is transduced to the active site and thus affects the reaction rate of the enzyme.
 In this way, allosteric interactions can either inhibit or activate enzymes.
 Allosteric interactions with metabolites upstream or downstream in an enzyme's metabolic pathway cause feedback regulation, altering the activity of the enzyme according to the flux through the rest of the pathway.

-## Cofactors of Enzymes and Coenzymes
+### Cofactors of Enzymes and Coenzymes

 Some enzymes do not need additional components to show full activity.
 Others require non-protein molecules called cofactors to be bound for activity.
 Cofactors can be either inorganic (e.g., metal ions and iron-sulfur clusters) or organic compounds (e.g., flavin and heme).
 These cofactors serve many purposes; for instance, metal ions can help in stabilizing nucleophilic species within the active site.
 Organic cofactors can be either coenzymes, which are released from the enzyme's active site during the reaction, or prosthetic groups, which are tightly bound to an enzyme.
 Organic prosthetic groups can be covalently bound (e.g., biotin in enzymes such as pyruvate carboxylase).

 An example of an enzyme that contains a cofactor is carbonic anhydrase, which uses a zinc cofactor bound as part of its active site.
-These tightly bound ions or molecules are usually found in the active site and are involved in catalysis.:8.1.1 For example, flavin and heme cofactors are often involved in redox reactions.:17
+These tightly bound ions or molecules are usually found in the active site and are involved in catalysis.
+For example, flavin and heme cofactors are often involved in redox reactions.

 Enzymes that require a cofactor but do not have one bound are called apoenzymes or apoproteins.
 An enzyme together with the cofactor(s) required for activity is called a holoenzyme (or haloenzyme).
-The term holoenzyme can also be applied to enzymes that contain multiple protein subunits, such as the DNA polymerases; here the holoenzyme is the complete complex containing all the subunits needed for activity.:8.1.1
+The term holoenzyme can also be applied to enzymes that contain multiple protein subunits, such as the DNA polymerases; here the holoenzyme is the complete complex containing all the subunits needed for activity.

 Coenzymes are small organic molecules that can be loosely or tightly bound to an enzyme.
 Coenzymes transport chemical groups from one enzyme to another.
 Examples include NADH, NADPH and adenosine triphosphate (ATP).
 Some coenzymes, such as flavin mononucleotide (FMN), flavin adenine dinucleotide (FAD), thiamine pyrophosphate (TPP), and tetrahydrofolate (THF), are derived from vitamins.
 These coenzymes cannot be synthesized by the body de novo and closely related compounds (vitamins) must be acquired from the diet.
 The chemical groups carried include: